ldtteam/MinecoloniesWiki/source/workers/builder.md

 The builder will not start another build assignment until they have finished the current one.

-You can go to the [Town Hall](../../source/buildings/townhall) and click on the Work Orders tab and cancel the current build as well as arrange the priorities of the following build orders.
-If you cancel a work order, when you assign the build again, the builder will continue where they left off.
+You can go to the [Town Hall](../../source/buildings/townhall) and click on the Work Orders tab and cancel the current build as well as arrange the priorities of the other build orders you have there.
+If you cancel a work order, (and it was being built already) when you assign the build again, the builder will continue where they left off.

 Any block the builder removes (dirt, wood, planks, glass, etc.) while building and/or upgrading they will keep in their inventory until their inventory becomes full, or they may dump unnecessary items at the end of a build/upgrade.